-E: camps@gv.ymca.ca
+E: camps@bc.ymca.ca

-At YMCA Camp Elphinstone, we live by basic principles of respect.
 Every person at camp has the responsibility to know their own limits and take care of themselves physically and emotionally.
 Camp is often a very busy place, much different than being at home or school.
 We support campers to know when they need to rest and when they need to take some time for themselves.
 Counsellors make sure that all campers take time for personal hygiene, are given the opportunity for quiet time in our busy environment, and have the opportunity to talk about how they are feeling each day.